 Inequality with Presents

 I hate inequality.
 It is one of those things that as a parent we fight against.
 We want all things to be as equal as possible.
-Equal number of Christmas presents at Christmas; equal number of clothes purchased; equal size of entre at dinner and desert; equal personal time with each child.
-However the very nature of stepfamilies prohibits equality.
+An equal number of Christmas presents at Christmas; the equal number of clothes purchased; the equal size of entre at dinner and dessert; equal personal time with each child.
+However, the very nature of stepfamilies prohibits equality.
 One child or one side of the family is almost always going to get more things, more time, more attention, more grandparents than the other.
 It is unavoidable.
-You don’t have to like it but for the children’s sake you have to tolerate it.
+You don’t have to like it but for the children’s sake, you have to tolerate it.
 Worse, you have to explain it to the ones who don’t have the same number of grandparents or same gifts lavished upon them.

 Second Change Marriage

 I had this very problem.
 My husband’s ex and her parents were in a place to lavish more on their children than my ex was inclined to give my children.
 What’s more is that his mother was in no position to buy gifts or even visit because of her health.
 I did my best to explain but children don’t really want to understand inequality.
 They may have got it but they didn’t like it and it created a wedge between them.
 Outside the holidays they managed to get along very well, but the holidays were eternally hard.

 One year my husband’s ex-in-laws offered to take my girls with them on a shopping spree.
 They were in their early teens at the time.
 That offer was above and beyond the call of duty for these grandparents.
 It was kind-hearted and much appreciated by my husband and I, but the children were still a bit depressed by it.
 My girls felt the void of their grandparent not coming even more.
 This is just one of the pit-falls of blended families to overcome.